mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Some events coming from websocket gateway are undocumented, maybe due to lag of docs behind implementation, or due to them not being deemed that useful to bots, idk.

+- Discord allows channels (and probably users) to have exactly same name, which is not a big deal for users (due to one-way translation), but have to be disambiguated for channels.